 Once investment in each of these assets and industries are generated using ASI data, we apply this industry-asset distribution to the published aggregate NAS GFCF series for organized manufacturing sector.
 It may also be noted that from 1960-61 to 1971-72, ASI data are for the census sector and from 1973-74 onwards they are for the factory sector.
 In order to make these two series comparable over years, we convert the data prior to 1972 to factory sector using the factory/census ratio in 1973.
-Thus, after these adjustments, we obtain investment data for 13 manufacturing sectors, by asset types, consistent with the NAS aggregate.
+Thus, after these adjustments, we obtain investment data for 13 manufacturing sectors, by asset types, consistent with the NAS aggregate for registered manufacturing.
+This approach was accurate for the period 1950-2016 when the NAS provided aggregate registered manufacturing GFCF data.
+For the years after 2016, since when NAS does not provide registered manufacturing aggregate, we proxy registered manufacturing by the sum of public sector and corporate sector.

-Table 5.3: Asset Types in ASI and India KLEMS
+Table 5.
+3: Asset Types in ASI and India KLEMS